 - Data from electricity and gas bills relating to all the licensee's non-operational properties is collated by the facilities department.
 For non-half-hourly metered bills, the amount included is that billed in the quarter even if based on an estimated reading.
 A small number of buildings that are owned by a landlord are excluded.
-For gas the conversion factor for gross calorific value has been used. - Own use at substations has been estimated for 2019/20.
+For gas the conversion factor for gross calorific value has been used. - The volume of energy is converted in tonnes of carbon dioxide using the "Electricity - generation" (scope 2) and also "Electricity - T&D" (Scope 3) factors as outlined in Defra guidance. - Own use at substations has been estimated for 2020/21.
 The figures have been built bottom up from the various components (heating, lighting, etc.), although the contribution of each component is an engineering judgement rather than a direct or sample measurement.